don/ITP-DeviceToDatabase/03_RelationalDatabases/postgres.md

 ![screenshot psql select after insert](img/select-after-insert.png)

-Notice that id and recorded_at are both populated in the row that was inserted.
+Notice that `id` and `recorded_at` are both populated in the row that was inserted.
 The database automatically added these values based on our table definition.

-Inserts some additional records.
+Insert some additional records.

     INSERT INTO mqtt_message (topic, payload) VALUES ('test', 'hi');
     INSERT INTO mqtt_message (topic, payload) VALUES ('itp/device12/temperature', 72.4);